inducer/loopy/doc/tutorial.rst

   data type accessed.

 - stride: An :class:`int` that specifies stride of the memory access.
-A stride of 0 indicates a uniform access (i.e. all threads access the same item).
+A stride of 0 indicates a uniform access (i.e. all work-items access the same item).

 - direction: A :class:`str` that specifies the direction of memory access as **load** or **store**.